Blendify/blender-manual/trunk/blender_docs/manual/getting_started/installing/configuration/introduction.rst

 Input
 =====

-If you have a compact keyboard without a separate number pad enable :menuselection:`File --> User Preferences --> Emulate Numpad`.
+If you have a compact keyboard without a separate number pad, enable :menuselection:`File --> User Preferences --> Emulate Numpad`.

-If you do not have a middle mouse button you can enable :menuselection:`File --> User Preferences --> Emulate 3 Button Mouse`.
+If you do not have a middle mouse button, you can enable :menuselection:`File --> User Preferences --> Emulate 3 Button Mouse`.

 See :doc:`Input Preferences </preferences/input>` for details.